Skip to main content

 Grabbable Objects Starting in Snapzones

-We recommend all grabbable object to start already in a snapzone.
+We recommend all grabbable objects to start already in a Snapzone.
 This makes it easier for a user to then decide to put an object back if not needed as well as the Lost Object component to work.

 4. On the Snap Zone Game Object find the “Snap Zone Open XR” script and set the partnered prefab to the object in the Hierarchy of what you want to start snapped.